 At your first session, your counselor will ask you and your partner questions about yourselves and your marriage.
 For instance: where did you meet, how long have you been together, why did you get together, what brought you to seek therapy services, and what are your relationship goals.

-The primary focus of this initial couples counseling session is not to assign blame, but to establish a safe place for both parties.
-Your therapist will work together with you and your spouse to create an environment where each person can talk honestly, process emotions, and work through any areas of concern.
+The primary focus of this initial couples counseling session is not to assign blame, but to establish a safe and supportive environment for both parties.
+Your therapist will work together with you and your spouse to create an environment where each person can engage in open communication, process emotions, and work through any areas of concern.

-Some of the work you will do in relationship therapy may be difficult, confrontational, or scary.
-For optimal results, you need to be willing to have an open mind, be engaged and present during the counseling process, change some of your existing thought and behavioral patterns, and undergo active self-reflection and self improvement.
+Some of the work you will do in relationship therapy may be difficult, scary, or confrontational.
+For optimal results, you need to be willing to have an open mind, be emotionally focused and engaged during the counseling process, change some of your existing thought and behavioral patterns, and undergo active self-reflection and self improvement.
 Doing these things is not always easy or comfortable.

 However, the hard work you put in is likely to pay off in the form of a stronger and healthier marriage.
 According to multiple studies, the majority of couples who have attended relationship therapy together are happier for having done so.